vscode-abl/vscode-abl/README.md

 This extension provides rich OpenEdge ABL support for Visual Studio Code - [Extension page](https://marketplace.visualstudio.com/items?itemName=RiversideSoftware.openedge-abl-lsp)

 ## Current Status
-This extension is based on the existing Christophe Camicas work, but went through a complete overhaul due to the addition of the Language Server.
-This extension is actively maintained, so unless you don't want to switch to the new configuration files, you should use this extension.
+This extension is based on the existing work by Christophe Camicas but has undergone a complete overhaul due to the addition of the Language Server.
+This extension is actively maintained, so unless you do not want to switch to the new configuration files, you should use this extension.
+This extension is currently available for free; however, please note that some features might only be available in a commercial edition in the future.

 ## Features
-* Syntax highlight
+* Syntax highlighting
-* OpenEdge project configuration (propath, database connections, aliases, ...)
+* OpenEdge project configuration (propath, database connections, aliases, etc.)
-* Multi-thread background compiler
+* Multi-threaded background compiler
 * Profiles
 * Debugger (legacy and PASOE)
 * Code completion

 ## Requirements
-This extension requires at least one OpenEdge installation, with a developer license.
-The extension is currently tested with 11.7, 12.2 and 12.8.
+This extension requires at least one OpenEdge installation with a developer license.
+The extension is currently tested with 11.7, 12.2, and 12.8.
 It may or may not work with older versions.

 ## Global Configuration
-OpenEdge runtimes have to be declared in VSCode configuration file.
+OpenEdge runtimes have to be declared in the VSCode configuration file.
 Open settings `(Ctrl + comma)` -> Extensions -> ABL Configuration -> Runtimes, or modify `settings.json`:

 ```jsonc
     "abl.configuration.runtimes.default": "12.8", // Default ABL version